jibolashittubolu/SentenceChecker/readme.md

 - The serverexpress is the proxy server
 - The serverfastapi is the upstream server

-- To utilize the application, you are required to start an instance of each so that they can connect with each other.
+- To utilize the application, you are required to start an instance of each so that they can connect with each other

 - The documentation for starting up each server/app is contained within the readme.md of their respective folders